Azure/azure-service-operator/docs/hugo/content/contributing/developer-setup.md

        * If you have direct access to the ASO repo, search for `Azure/azure-service-operator`
        * Otherwise search for `<your-user-name>/azure-service-operator`
     3. If asked, choose either of the following options about where to create the volume.
-    4. The window will reload and run the `Dockerfile` setup.
+    4. The window will reload and run the `Dockerfile` setup to build the devcontainer.
 The first time, this will take some minutes to complete as it installs all dependencies.
 Later runs will be faster due to caching.
 5. Once the repository is cloned in your local
    * Make sure you have access to tags (by running `git tag --list 'v2*'`).
    * Set up our submodule by running both `git submodule init` and `git submodule update`.
    * See [Check your repo health](#check-your-repo-health) for more information.
 6. To validate everything is working correctly,  open a terminal in VS Code and run `task -l`.
 This will show a list of all `task` commands.
 Running `task` by itself (or `task default`) will run quick local pre-checkin tests and validation.

 ## Docker on Linux